 Today’s senior living communities offer more services and amenities than ever, with perks that range from the convenient (like on-site healthcare facilities, transportation, and home maintenance) to the luxurious (like on-site 5-star dining options and indoor pools).
-Yet despite the seeming allure of many senior living facilities, survey after survey reveals that today’s senior still has a strong desire to stay in their own home for as long as possible, referred to as “aging in place.”
+Yet despite the seeming allure of many senior living facilities, survey after survey reveals that today’s senior still has a strong desire for aging in place; i.e. to stay in their own home for as long as possible.

 If you are one who feels that you want to stay in your own home, it’s important that you do the appropriate planning.
-Here are a few important questions that you need to consider to ensure health, happiness, and safety in your home.
+Before choosing to age in place for the long-term, here are a few important questions that you need to consider to ensure health, happiness, and safety in your home.

 1. Will your home need to be modified to accommodate potential mobility challenges?
 Perhaps the top consideration is whether your bedroom is upstairs or downstairs, but other things to think about include the width of doorways (could they accommodate a walker or wheelchair?), height of the stove and cabinets, proper lighting, and floor surfaces.
 These are things that can pose particular challenges, and even safety concerns, depending on your physical capabilities in the future.